-The Academy's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programs; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; and - identification and management of risks.

-The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed School Management Support (SMS), a financial consultant, to perform additional check.
+The Board of Trustees has considered the need for a specific internal audit function and has decided:

+to appoint Academy Audit as trust's internal auditor

-The financial consultant role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+In particular, the checks carried out in the current period included: